 CoStar annually offers stockholders the opportunity to cast an advisory vote on our executive compensation program.
 This annual vote is known as the "say-on-pay" proposal.
-At our annual meeting of stockholders held in 2022, approximately 74% of the votes cast were voted in favor of the say-on-pay proposal covering our executive compensation program.
+At our annual meeting of stockholders held in 2023, approximately 88% of the votes cast were voted in favor of the say-on-pay proposal covering our executive compensation program.
 The Compensation Committee values stockholder feedback and endeavors to respond to stockholders' concerns about the Company's executive compensation practices.
 The Company regularly communicates with its stockholders to better understand their opinions on its business strategy and objectives and to obtain feedback regarding other matters of investor interest, such as executive compensation.
-Many of the current program features are a result of the Company procession, the Compensation Committee implemented and approved a long-term performance component within the executive compensation program; distinct financial metrics for the annual awards of cash incentives, performance-based restricted stock and the three-year performance-based restricted stock awards; the executive stock ownership policy; and the clawback policy.
-In light of the high level of stockholder support, the Compensation Committee did not make any changes to the executive compensation program directly as a result of the 2022 say-on-pay vote.
+Many of the current program features are a result of the Company process to discuss the Company's executive compensation program.
+For instance, in response to previous stockholder discussions, the Compensation Committee implemented and approved a long-term performance component within the executive compensation program; distinct stock awards; the executive stock ownership policy; and the clawback policy.
+In light of the high level of stockholder support, the Compensation Committee did not make any changes to the executive compensation program directly as a result of the 2023 say-on-pay vote.